-Nearly 65% of Americans are overweight or obese.
-The problem has become so epidemic that Congress recently funded the Centers for Disease Control and Prevention to begin state nutrition education programs, and the federal government issued its first guidelines on the identification and treatment of overweight and obesity.
+Seventy-one percent of Americans are overweight or obese.
+The problem has become so epidemic that Congress funded the Centers for Disease Control and Prevention to begin state nutrition education programs, and the federal government issued guidelines on the identification and treatment of overweight and obesity.

 While there is still some debate as to whether overweight causes Type 2 diabetes or just raises the risk of developing it, more than 90% of people with Type 2 diabetes are overweight or obese.
 Overweight refers to an excess of body weight compared with standards set by the National Institutes of Health and the National Heart, Lung, and Blood Institute.
 The excess weight may come from muscle, bone, fat, or body water.
 Obesity refers specifically to having an abnormally high proportion of body fat.

 Weight loss is almost always recommended to overweight individuals when they are diagnosed with diabetes, because losing just 5% to 10% of one’s body weight can help insulin to work better, resulting in lower blood glucose levels.
 In addition, being overweight is a known risk factor for developing other health problems such as sleep apnea, cardiovascular disease, and osteoarthritis; losing weight can reduce those risks.

 The formula for weight loss is simple: Energy expenditure must exceed energy intake.
 The calories you burn in activity and in maintaining basic bodily functions must exceed the calories you consume as food.
 While the formula is simple, however, putting it into practice generally requires hard work.